khanhpdt/react-app-template/README.md

 - Make sure all needed files are copied.
 Check for the files with prefix "." (e.g., .eslintrs.js, .prettier.js, .gitignore)
 - Remove .git folder
-- Initialize new git repository in your target folder
+- Initialize new git repository in the target folder